Original Paper

 Changes in Anxiety Following Treatment

-Table 1 and Table 2 present data regarding treatment outcome and analyses.
+and present data regarding treatment outcome and analyses.
 At 6-month follow-up, significant improvements were evident for all outcome measures, including diagnostic criteria, overall functioning on the CGAS, and reductions in internalizing and anxiety symptoms over time for CBCL, SCAS-C, and SCAS-P. Taken together, the results indicated significant improvements in emotional wellbeing over time, but with variation in response, justifying the examination of predictors of treatment outcome.

 Compliance With Internet-Based Treatment Tasks